 School counselors are available to assist students with a wide range of personal concerns, including such areas as social, family, or emotional issues, or substance abuse.
-Counselors may also make available information about community resources to address these concerns.
-Students who wish to meet with a counselor should contact guidance office.
+Counselors may also make available information about community resources.
+Students who wish to meet with a counselor should contact the guidance office.